 More Environmentally Friendly

-The only main drawback to infinity pools is the cost to build them.
+The only main drawback to infinity pools is the cost of building them.
 Since you are required to build a lower pool or collection area as well, that adds to the material and labor costs of the pool.
 You also might not want an infinity edge pool if you don’t have a great landscape or view to look at.
-Not much to gander at if the focal point of your pool is right into your neighbors fence!
+Not much to gander at if the focal point of your pool is right into your neighbor’s fence!

 Infinity Pool Design Ideas

-Starting off simple, this is about as simple as it gets.
-I built this pool a few years ago and it overlooks a very sprawling backyard landscape.
+Starting simple, this is about as simple as it gets.
+I built this pool a few years ago, which overlooks a sprawling backyard landscape.
 The infinity wall on the outside has some nice natural stone to give it great “curb appeal” from the backyard.

-Here is a pool I built a few years ago in the North Carolina mountains, overlooking a beautiful landscape.
+Here is a pool I built a few years ago in the North Carolina mountains overlooking a beautiful landscape.
 See how the infinity edge really adds to the view?
-It’s even better from ground level view vs. the birds eye view shown here.
+It’s even better from a ground-level perspective vs. the bird’s eye view shown here.